 The Old Jefferson County Courthouse On Arsenal Street – Still There!

-The building would serve its function as a courthouse until 2004 when the new Jefferson County Court Complex opened as an addition to the former post office building just down the street.
+The building would serve its function as a courthouse until 2004 when the new Jefferson County Court Complex opened as an addition to the former post office building just down Arsenal Street.